nomansadiq11/cks-prep/udemy-learning/04-System-hardening/readme.md

 - if outbound not allowed but stateful of the request will works
 - we can add netpol to specfic the pods by using the labels
 - allow from ns and specfic role, label the namespace

+## Commands

+- aa-status {get the status of the apparmor}
+- apparmor_parser {profile name} - configure the profile to app armor